 West Trade Review is published quarterly (one print edition each spring and an online quarterly each summer, fall, and winter).
 We strive to put forth the best contemporary poetry, fiction, creative nonfiction (memoir/personal essays), photography, and artwork and publish a mix of established and up and coming writers/artists.(more…)

-Willawaw Journal is an online magazine for poetry and art, published two times a year.
-Each issue features the poem prompt of a northwest poet laureate with a model response from the editor, and may also promote a theme.
+Willawaw Journal is an online magazine for poetry and art, published twice a year.
+Each issue features the poem prompt of a northwest poet laureate and sometimes a model response from the editor.
 Our mission is to support and encourage creativity, community, and diversity.

 Willow Springs is a national literary journal featuring the best of new and established writers of contemporary poetry and prose, as well as interviews with authors of note, including Stuart Dybek, Marilynne Robinson, Joyce Carol Oates, Maggie Smith, Rebecca Brown, D. Nurkse, Jericho Brown, Ramona Ausubel, and Laura Kasischke.(more…)

 Wordrunner eChapbooks is a hybrid of literary journal and online chapbook, the latter featuring mini-fiction collections by one author that are also available as ebooks.
 Our annual online journals are themed anthologies of fiction, CNF or memoir, and poetry.
 All authors are paid.(more…)

 The award-winning World Literature Today, your passport to world literature and culture for over ninety years.(more…)